Discover the most loved pubs across Newcastle

 Customs House Hotel

-Customs House Hotel is a pub in a heritage-listed building, offering a relaxed lounge atmosphere and a modern Australian menu.
+Situated inside a heritage-listed building, Customs House Hotel offers a relaxed lounge atmosphere and a modern Australian menu.
 Driving along Newcastle’s foreshore, you can’t miss its stunning facade and striking clock tower.
-Head in on a balmy afternoon and experience the top-tier beer garden, or cosy up inside with bar snacks and a pint.
+Head in on a balmy afternoon and experience the top-tier beer garden or cosy up inside with bar snacks and a pint.

 Where: 1 Bond St, Newcastle

-Grain Store Newcastle is a funky gastro pub in a former grain and keg storage warehouse with a focus on craft beer.
-There’s 21 beers on tap, all of them from Australian and independent breweries, and all of them pairing deliciously with Grain Store’s American-influenced food menu.
-From stouts and pilsners to pale ales and IPAs, there’s a brew for every beer lover at Grain Store, with the taps changing up regularly to showcase the diverse independent brewing scene.
+Grain Store Newcastle is a funky independent beer venue found inside a former grain and keg storage warehouse.
+There’s 21 beers on tap, all of them from Australian and independent breweries, pairing deliciously with Grain Store’s American-influenced food menu.
+From stouts and pilsners to pale ales and IPAs, there’s a brew for every beer lover at Grain Store.

 Where: 64-66 Scott St, Newcastle East